 In any case, all other watches of the 1014 pieces in total, were put on the market and have the “The First Watch Worn on the Moon” engraving.
 My watchmaker has one of those, of course.

-Although this model is probably the best known gold Moonwatch model out there, Omega made a couple more.
+Although this model is probably the best known gold Speedmaster Professional Moonwatch model out there, Omega made a couple more.
 Not only the regular Speedmaster Professional ‘Moonwatch’ was available in gold for a long time, they also made a number of special editions and limited editions.
 This article will list the gold Moonwatch models that we know of, now.
 My colleague Blaise did some digging too, to find some rare gold Moonwatch models as well.
 These are also listed in this article.
-I decided not to include the bi-color models (like this one or this one) or the non-Moonwatch models in gold.
+I decided against including the bi-color models (like this one or this one) or the non-Moonwatch models in gold for these two articles.

 To start with the most famous gold 1969 Apollo XI model that I described above.
 It was introduced after the Moonlanding in 1969 and in production till 1973.
 There are a few versions produced, with different case backs.
 Unless you are able to get your hands on an official ‘astronaut’ watch (like we showed you here (Wally Schirra’s watch) and here (Ken Mattingly’s watch)), you will probably be looking at the following caseback: